 OUR FUNDERS AND SUPPORTERS

-Girls Action is grateful for the many companies, foundations, individuals, and agencies that support girls' and young women's empowerment.
+Girls Action is grateful for the many companies, foundations, individuals, and agencies that support girls', young women's and gender diverse youth's empowerment.
 The following funders and donors have made our work possible through financial and in-kind contributions.

 BOARD OF DIRECTORS